makandra/spreewald/README.md

 * **Then the "..." checkbox should( not)? be checked( and disabled)?**

+  Note: The `and disabled` modifier is deprecated and should not be used.

 * **Then the radio button "..." should( not)? be (checked|selected)**